kubesphere/kubesphere/README.md

 You can also install KubeSphere on other hosted Kubernetes services within minutes, see the [step-by-step guides](https://kubesphere.io/docs/installing-on-kubernetes/) to get started.

 > 👨‍💻 No internet access?
 Refer to the [Air-gapped Installation on Kubernetes](https://kubesphere.io/docs/installing-on-kubernetes/on-prem-kubernetes/install-ks-on-linux-airgapped/) or [Air-gapped Installation on Linux](https://kubesphere.io/docs/installing-on-linux/introduction/air-gapped-installation/) for instructions on how to use private registry to install KubeSphere.
-## Contributing, support, discussion, and community
+## Guidance, discussion, contribution, and support

 We :heart: your contribution.
 The [community](https://github.com/kubesphere/community) walks you through how to get started contributing KubeSphere.
 The [development guide](https://github.com/kubesphere/community/tree/master/developer-guide/development) explains how to set up development environment.